-- ★ Load/unload/rearrange/jettison & ○.

 - Play a card from your hand.

 - Set Sails (once per turn).

 - Move your Ship.

 - ★ Buy the Advancement card or resolve the Encounter card in your Ship's current space (up to twice per turn).

 - Use an ability of a played card (Each ability on a card can only be used once per turn).